 producing a prototype.

 We take innovation for granted – which is to your advantage, because this way with HKS products you always have state of the art at your fingertips.
 We provide top quality, since we produce almost 100% on the spot.
-This applies equally to all HKS rotary actuators, rotary lift combinations, vane or rack and pinion actuators, in both series and special production.
+This applies equally to all HKS rotary actuators, rotary lift combinations, rack and pinion actuators, in both series and special production.

 HKS products are used worldwide.
 The excellence in quality our rotary actuators have is internationally acknowledged.
 This is based on our innovative developments, use of the best qualities of materials and manufacture with the highest possible precision.
 All of which achieves the optimum for use in sectors such as machine construction, vehicle construction, building machinery, in power stations, marine, offshore and underwater applications, as well as in many other fields.